markovmodel/PyEMMA/doc/source/tutorial.rst

 ============

-We provide two major sources of learning materials to master PyEMMA, our collection of Jupyter notebook tutorials and videos of talks given at our annually workshop.
+We provide two major sources of learning materials to master PyEMMA, our collection of Jupyter notebook tutorials and videos of talks given at our annual workshop.

-The notebook are a collection of complete application walk throughs capturing the most important aspects in building and analyzing a Markov state model.
+The notebooks are a collection of complete application walk-throughs capturing the most important aspects of building and analyzing a Markov state model.